 - excessive preoccupation with weapons/explosives

-- poor peer relations is on the fringe of a peer group with few or no close friends
+- poor peer relations, is on the fringe of peer group with few or no close friends

 - involvement with cults or gangs